-Coach Kremer announced his resignation in order to pursue an opportunity in South Georgia that will allow him to work and be closer to his family in Orlando, Fla., so that he can assist in the care of his elderly mother and a brother who is fighting a battle with cancer.
+Coach Kremer announced his resignation in order to pursue an opportunity in South Georgia that will allow him to work and be closer to his family in Orlando, Florida, so that he can assist in the care of his elderly mother and a brother who is fighting a battle with cancer.

 Sonoraville High principal Bruce Potts said, “Coach Kremer has established a solid program at SHS and will be greatly missed in the halls and practice fields of Sonoraville.
 We wish Coach Kremer and Kelly the best as they seek to transition closer to family and friends.
 Coach Kremer has established numerous relationships that will last a lifetime.”

 The process for finding a replacement was shared with players and coaches by the administrative staff of Sonoraville High School, where they explained that the search for Coach Kremer’s replacement will begin immediately.”

 Kremer, who also spent time as an assistant coach at Calhoun High earlier in his career, has a career head coaching record of 49-29 combined between Adairsville and Sonoraville and has led his teams to the playoffs in six of those eight seasons.

 Kremer said that it was a tough decision to make to resign and commit to the new position, which is an assistant coaching spot at a school in South Georgia, but in the end it was what was best for him and his family.

 “I’ve known about the opportunity for about a month now, and I’ve been weighing it all out,” said Kremer.
 I’ve gone back and forth several times, but I finally made the decision this week that this was what was best.
 It’s tough because I’ve developed so many relationships here, and we’ve got great kids, but in the end, it was what was best for my family.